lucyoswald/SEI-Project-4-Frontend-Reuse-Network/README.md

-## SEI Project 4 - MERN Stack - The Reuse Network
+## SEI Project 4 The Reuse Network

 ##### Link to Backend